Outreach banner image

 Community engagement is a priority in this fellowship and over the course of the year we will talk with politicians, journalists, commercial fishermen, parish planners, indigenous tribes and other coastal residents.
 Examples of past participation include former state Senator Jerome Zeringue providing outreach feedback, the Pointe-au-Chien Indian Tribe discussing their evolving strategies for flood control, getting a guided tour of marsh restoration projects on the Chenier Plain and visiting seafood processing plants.
 Through these and similar activities, fellows gain access to networks that support their research.

-The LaDIA Fellowship is divided into two retreats, each lasting two and a half days.
-To show fellows the unique issues associated with Louisiana’s coast, retreats take place off campus in communities along the Chenier Plain and in the greater New Orleans area.
-At each retreat, fellows take part in intensive communication training, supplemented with field trips that illustrate how coastal issues affect communities.
-Attendance is mandatory at each session as the lessons build on each other.
+The LaDIA Fellowship is divided into two retreats, each lasting two full days.
+To show fellows the unique issues associated with Louisiana’s coast, retreats take place off campus in communities along the Central Coast and the Chenier Plain.
+At each retreat, fellows take part in communication training, supplemented with field trips that illustrate how coastal issues affect communities.
+Fellows can attend one or both of the retreats.
+The information presented will be different, but will not build on content from the other session.
+If faculty attend both sessions, they will receive a small travel honorarium of $150.

-Applications for the 2022 LaDIA Faculty Fellowship were due November 30, 2021.
+Applications for the 2024 LaDIA Faculty Fellowship are due November 14, 2024.
 For more information, see the Application page.